Mecha-nudges for Machines

 \section{Limitations \& Future Work}

-The mechanism of mecha-nudging on Etsy is subtle and complex; we were only able to identify a few coarse token-level patterns (\S\ref{sec:results}).
-Directions for future work include identifying more subtle stylistic and semantic shifts (particularly ones that are domain-specific) and whether this optimization is being done directly or in imitation of more successful sellers.
-Establishing causal pathways would require either exogenous variation in AI exposure or granular data on individual seller behavior and awareness, which is not available in Etsy data but may be available in other contexts.
-Moreover, although our extensive robustness checks provide confidence in the stability of our findings, the empirical analysis is drawn from a single platform---due to limited data availability---and extending it to other marketplaces would further validate the notion of mecha-nudges.
+Our evidence is observational: we do not claim to identify individual seller intent, to estimate a causal effect of ChatGPT’s release on listing text, or to show that every post-ChatGPT textual change was designed for AI agents.
+Our claim is instead distributional: after the emergence of widely used LLM agents, Etsy listings contain more machine-usable information about agentic curation decisions, and this increase is robust across labeling models, prompts, token choices, and fine-tuning architectures.
+This is the empirical signature predicted by realized mecha-nudging, whether it arises through deliberate optimization, imitation, or some other means.

-Our framework itself can be extended in multiple directions.
-First, the framework can be extended from single-outcome to \emph{multi-outcome} settings, such as distinguishing whether a listing nudges an agent to recommend the seller's own product versus a third-party alternative by solving a design problem with more constraints than in (\ref{eq:design_problem}).
-Second, rather than measuring existing interventions, one could \emph{design optimal interventions} by learning a transformation $\psi$ that maximizes the conditional $\mathcal{V}$-usable information $I_\mathcal{M}(\psi(X) \to Y|X)$ \citep{hewitt2021conditional}.
-Third, as AI agents become more heterogeneous, it will be important to optimize interventions that \emph{differentially target} them, for example affecting provenance-aware agents while remaining neutral to crawlers.
-Although our work suggests that market pressures can reconcile human and AI needs, as agents conduct an increasing amount of online activity, it is possible that the agent experience will be prioritized over the human experience, leading to the gradual disempowerment of humans \citep{kulveit2025gradual}.
+The mecha-nudging framework can be extended in multiple directions.
+For one, it can be extended from single-outcome to \emph{multi-outcome} settings, such as distinguishing whether a listing nudges an agent to recommend the seller's own product versus a third-party alternative.
+Second, rather than measuring existing interventions, one could \emph{design optimal interventions} for (\ref{eq:design_problem}) instead.
+Third, as AI agents become more heterogeneous, it may be relevant to design interventions that \emph{differentially target} them.

+Although our work suggests that market pressures can reconcile human and AI needs, as agents conduct an increasing amount of online activity, the agent experience may be prioritized over the human experience, leading to the gradual disempowerment of humans \citep{kulveit2025gradual}.
 Monitoring the rise of mecha-nudges is therefore imperative.
 It is also surprisingly tractable; all one needs is an object through which mecha-nudging might plausibly occur (e.g., a product listing on Etsy), a closed- or open-weight labeling model whose selection decision can act a proxy for agentic curation, and an open-weight model that can be fine-tuned to estimate machine-usable information.
 Note that although our work focuses on text data, usable information can in principle be measured in any modality, including images \citep{lu2026observer}.